 Rodney has been a trustee of many charities spanning four decades.
 Initially, he was Chair of ActionAid and also chaired the Executive of the Industrial Society.
 Rodney’s interests grew in all forms of people and community development.
 Having qualified as an accountant with an MBA and running a number of businesses, he took the unusual step of becoming Group Personnel Director of the W H Smith Group. before retiring early to focus his time on the voluntary sector.
 A ten-year engagement with Community Land Trusts has provided valuable experience. as he now chairs the Heart of Hastings CLT amongst a number of other voluntary roles.

-Julia Carrette is Chief Officer of Voluntary Action Worthing and has worked in the voluntary sector since 1981, following 12 years in the private sector.
+Julia Carrette has worked in the voluntary sector since 1981, following 12 years in the private sector.
 After working in East London in the 1980s, developing community businesses as a response to high unemployment in an area of severe deprivation, Julia worked for eleven years as a Community Relations Officer in Hampshire.
 This work involved undertaking complainant aid, BAME community development, multi-agency policy development, training and public education.
 Since then, Julia has worked for charities managing contracts and projects dealing with ex-offenders, young people at-risk and children, as well as running a number of grants programmes and being a trustee of other charities.
+Julia was Chief Officer of Voluntary Action Worthing until 2016.

 Charles Drayson was born in Chichester and has lived in Sussex for most of his life.
 Educated at Marlborough College, his career started in copper mining but he moved into the perfume industry in 1970.
 Working initially for French perfumery company, Robertet et Cie of Grasse, he moved to industry leader Firmenich in 1984 to head their UK perfumery and flavour operations.
 His career involved extensive travel throughout the world and a stint living in New York from 1999.
 Charles and his wife Rosie retired back to Sussex in 2005 and he was appointed as a magistrate on the West Sussex bench the following year.
 His other interests are skiing, golf, engineering and – especially – friends.